 - 4 x 60-minute, one-to-one online mentoring sessions with an industry professional working in, for example, publishing, bookselling, programming, libraries

 - Training in presentation skills and how to make an impact (delivered virtually)

-At the end of the programme, the successful applicant will be asked to share their experience with the LAS membership either through a presentation or a written piece as part of the evaluation process.
+At the end of the programme in Autumn 2021, the two successful applicants will be asked to share their experience with the LAS membership either through a presentation or a written piece as part of the evaluation process.